tonyskidmore/azure-ai-demo/README.md

 ## Overview

-This repo contains code for creating and deploying an example [Streamlit](https://streamlit.io/) application.
+This repository contains code for creating and deploying an example [Streamlit](https://streamlit.io/) application.

-"Streamlit is an open-source Python library for building data science web applications.
-It allows data scientists and machine learning engineers to easily create interactive web applications with simple, easy-to-use Python syntax.
-With streamlit, data scientists can quickly prototype and deploy deep learning and machine learning models, create dashboards, and build data analysis tools.
-Streamlit can be used to create web applications for a wide range of tasks, from data exploration to predictive modeling and decision making.
-The library is built on top of popular Python data science libraries such as Pandas, NumPy, and Matplotlib, and it integrates easily with data sources and web frameworks."

-_Note: The above paragraph was written by the ChatGPT page from the demo application._

 ![azure-ai-demo](images/azure-ai-demo.png)

 The demo application was created to show how you can use the following:

 * Showcase Streamlit's capabilities
-* Putting a web front end in front of a pre-trained machine learning model.
+* Putting a web frontend in front of a pre-trained machine learning model.
 * Using OpenAI REST API as part of an application.
 * Using Azure Cognitive Services to provide easy to consume AI to enhance your application.